Retrofitting to get a Cotswolds cottage off fossil fuels for good

 They first had a home assessment and Whole House Plan which allowed them to identify the best retrofit measures for their home, confirming that an Air Source Heat Pump was definitely a good option.
 Cosy Homes Oxfordshire then managed the delivery of the chosen measures, working with a great team of contractors involving Cotswold Green Energy (for the Heat Pump) and Hook Norton Construction.

 This home retrofit will save an estimated 3.2 tonnes of CO2 equivalent every single year, as well as making a huge difference to the energy bills and comfort of the home.

 Installing an Air Source Heat Pump alongside improving insulation and windows to reduce heat loss, has ensured that the ASHP can work effectively to deliver the largest possible carbon savings.
-This is why the whole house retrofit approach which Cosy Homes Oxfordshire focuses on is so important.
+This is why the whole house retrofit approach that Cosy Homes Oxfordshire focuses on is so important.

 Trish and Tim have also immediately noticed the difference the retrofit work has made to the comfort of their home.
 The new kitchen is now the coolest room in the house on hot days, rather than the hottest.
 The underfloor heating in the room also means it will be cosy and warm as the winter days come.

 Further, they have also noticed how much quieter their home is – a happy side effect of the insulation work throughout!

 Curious about what home retrofit could do for your home’s energy bills and carbon emissions?
 Get started by using our Plan Builder to create a draft home retrofit plan, and then submit your plan to our team to start the Cosy Homes process.